 Q6.
 How far is the Doha Fort from the Hamad International Airport?

-The Doha Fort is nestled a mere 16 minutes' drive away from the Hamad International Airport.
+The Doha Fort is nestled at approximately 16 minutes' drive from the Hamad International Airport.
 Travelers visiting the fort can take the Ras Abu Abboud Expy route.
 The distance is about 13.7 KM long.

 Q7.
 Which are the best museums in Doha?